paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

-<br>I am currently a postdoctoral researcher in economic history and political science at the [University of Milan](https://www.unimi.it/en/ugov/person/paul-maneuvrier).
+<br>I am currently a postdoctoral researcher in economic history and political science at the [University of Milan](https://www.unimi.it/en/ugov/person/paul-maneuvrier) for the ERC project [DESPO](https://cordis.europa.eu/project/id/853033) (De-industrializing Societies and the Political Consequences) and a visiting researcher at the Maison de la Recherche en Sciences Humaines, University of Caen Normandy.

 <br>**Research interests**: Economic history; Living standards; Atlantic history; Medieval history; Industrialization; Living standards; Political Science; Deindustrialization; Archeology